Quality begins with the intent.

 Create Minimal but Sufficient Documentation

-Solution intent is a means to an end—a tool to guide system builders, communicate decisions, and demonstrate compliance.
+Solution intent is a means to an end—it’s a tool to guide, facilitate and communicate decisions, and demonstrate compliance.
 Planning the solution intent’s content, organization, and documentation strategies should begin with those ends in mind.
 But more is not necessarily better.
 When documenting requirements, design, and architecture, the Lean-Agile community recommends keeping it light .
 Best practices include:

 - Favoring models over documents – An environment of continuous change challenges a document-centric approach to organizing and managing solution intent.
 When applied properly, models (including those produced by modern practices such as design thinking and user-centered design) can provide more easily maintained ways to manage, as is further discussed in MBSE.

 - Keeping solution intent collaborative – There’s no monopoly on innovation, and solution intent is not the exclusive domain of the Product and Solution Managers, Architects, and Engineers.
 Many team members participate in the creation, feedback, and refinement of solution intent information.

 - Keeping options open – Defer decisions to local concerns, and make them as late as possible.
 An adaptive approach to requirements and design keeps promising options open as long as is economically feasible.
 Set-based design practices help avoid committing to design and requirements too early.

 - Documenting items in only one place – Record any requirements and design decisions in one place, a single source of truth that serves as the repository of record for everyone and everything.